chuyaowang/obsidian/Python/ipykernel.md

 ```

 `/path/to/kernel/env/bin/python`: should be the python in your environment
+- activate the environment first to use it
 `/path/to/jupyter/env`: should point to your base environment! `/opt/miniconda`!
 The kernel will be installed to `/opt/miniconda/share/jupyter/kernels/`
 `--name`: set a different name.
 Kernels with the same name overwrite each other!
 The actual files are separate, but Jupyter only sees the last installed kernel in the kernels with the same name.